Andrewkoro105/word_the_geme/README.md

 ---

 ##Installation
-To install you need to download the "bild" or "bild-32" archive
+to install, download the "setup.exe" file from the "setup-32" or "setup-64" folder, depending on your system (if you don't know, install from the "setup-32" folder)
 + replacing the file "russian_nouns8.txt" you can change the words to foreign

 ---